jxuel/sql/README.md

   * DELETE

-    Delete a question set and (Optional)questions belongs to the set
+    Delete a question set and (Optional)questions belong to the set